The 2023 Awendaw Blue Crab Festival

 Buy your tickets right here to secure your entry into the event.

 Want the VIP experience?
-Grab a VIP ticket for $125 which includes one bucket of crab, complimentary food and beverage, private bathrooms, lakefront tented seating in the heart of the event, and a VIP entrance to avoid the lines.
+Grab a VIP ticket for $150, which includes one bucket of crab, complimentary food and beverage, private bathrooms, tented seating in the heart of the event, with a great view of the stage.
+There will be a VIP entrance to avoid the lines.
 Check back here for additional details, but we can promise it will be well worth it!
-Limited spots available.
+Limited spots are available.

 Important Event Information:

-All crab buckets, beer and wine, hayrides, and boat rides require tickets, which may be purchased at the Ticket & Merchandise booth.
+All crab buckets, beer, and wine, require tickets, which may be purchased at the Ticket & Merchandise booth.
 Note that this booth will only accept Credit or Debit Cards.
 No cash, checks, or e-pay applications will be accepted for these items.

 External art, retail, and food vendors may accept cash, an ATM will be available on site.